zachbresler21/Egypt-Agent-Based-Model-Simulation/README.md

 Ultimately, showing how many small Neolithic farming communities became one large state led by Pharaoh.

 Created in python, extensively utilising numpy and matplotlib libraries

+Simulate.py is the main class.
+To run, clone this repo and run the simulate python class